php-dev-br/laravel-doc-pt-br/queues.md

     }

 By default, the `release` method will release the job back onto the queue for immediate processing.
-However, you may instruct the queue to not make the job available for processing until a given number of seconds has elapsed by passing an integer or date instance to the `release` method:
+However, by passing an integer to the `release` method you may instruct the queue to not make the job available for processing until a given number of seconds has elapsed:

     $this->release(10);

-    $this->release(now()->addSeconds(10));

 <a name="manually-failing-a-job"></a>

-#### Manually Failing a Job
+#### Manually Failing A Job

 Occasionally you may need to manually mark a job as "failed".
 To do so, you may call the `fail` method:

     /**
      * Execute the job.
+     *
+     * @return void
      */
-    public function handle(): void
+    public function handle()
     {
         // ...